purmecia/purmecia.github.io/_pages/about.md

 Algorithm in the central agent to enhance command on those agents, improving firefighting efforts of 10% performance
-• Performed extensive code refactoring to align with new competition standards, introduced central agents, and implemented a pre-computation process, resulting in a clearer system architecture and improved computational efficiency International Collegiate Programming Contest (ACM-ICPC, with C++) China Team leader, coached by Professor Zhi Chen at NJUPT Oct.
+• Performed extensive code refactoring to align with new competition standards, introduced central agents, and implemented a pre-computation process, resulting in a clearer system architecture and improved computational efficiency

+### International Collegiate Programming Contest (ACM-ICPC, with C++) China
+Team leader, coached by Professor Zhi Chen at NJUPT Oct.
 2017 – June 2019
 • Led a three-person group coding with only one computer to solve problems related to various algorithms and math knowledge within five hours, allocated tasks to optimize problem-solving efficiency during contests
-• Coordinated and frequently engaged in rigorous training sessions, mastered diverse algorithmic knowledge in domains including dynamic programming, graph theory, data structures, etc., through practices SOCIAL WORK ACTIVITIES
+• Coordinated and frequently engaged in rigorous training sessions, mastered diverse algorithmic knowledge in domains including dynamic programming, graph theory, data structures, etc., through practices

+## Social Work Activity

-Head & Instructor of Algorithm Study Group Nanjing, China Science and Technology Association, School of Computer Science, NJUPT June 2018 - Sept.
-2020
+### Founder & Mentor of Algorithm Study Group

+- Science and Technology Association, School of Computer Science, NJUPT

+- *June 2018 - Sept.
+2020* &nbsp; &nbsp; &nbsp;&nbsp;Nanjing, China

-• Founded and led an algorithm study group to help students from diverse backgrounds, especially from underrepresented communities, engaged in publicity recruitment, and grew the team to over 50 members
+> Founded and led an algorithm study group to help students from diverse backgrounds, especially from underrepresented communities, engaged in publicity recruitment, and grew the team to over 50 members

-• Conducted weekly programming and algorithmic lessons for the entire school, designed and organized school-level programming competitions fostering academic inclusiveness and a deeper understanding of algorithms among students Volunteer Lecturer, ICPC (International Collegiate Programming Contest) School Team Nanjing, China NJUPT Feb.
+• Conducted weekly programming and algorithmic lessons for the entire school, designed and organized school-level programming competitions fostering academic inclusiveness and a deeper understanding of algorithms among students

+### Volunteer Lecturer, ICPC (International Collegiate Programming Contest) School Team Nanjing, China
+NJUPT Feb.
 2019 – June 2019
 • Organized and managed training sessions, meticulously selecting problem sets and coordinating contest logistics
 • Conducted both online and offline lectures and Q&A sessions to support team members' understanding and progress